 I was living in London from 1978 and remember well what a noise this album made.
 I had it on double cassette and played it constantly, never bought the vinyl at the time but did buy the CD later.
 I never got the same buzz from the CD and to be honest they didn’t really sound all that good which I put down to the recording.
 One of my mates at the time was Nick Simonon, the bass player’s younger brother, so I knew they could play really well when they wanted to.

 You get to thinking that you’re just getting old and things like London Calling were heard through the heightened emotions of youth and, well, sex and drugs and rock and roll as Mr Dury said.
 The absolutely brilliant, and I imagine rare, White Hot Stamper has put paid to that, witness a 58 year old singing badly at the top of his lungs as he pogos around the living room! (more…)

-The CBS Half Speed is ridiculously bright — can you imagine a worse way to present this intimate music?
+The CBS Half Speed is ridiculously bright and thin — can you imagine a worse way to present this intimate music?

 This WB Green Label pressing has STUNNING Triple Plus (A+++) sound or close to it on both sides for Van The Man’s 1968 groundbreaking, introspective classic – exceptionally quiet vinyl too

 This record lives or dies by the quality of its Tubey Magical Midrange, a sound modern records rarely begin to reproduce

 It takes us years to find enough clean copies to do a shootout – these originals are not sitting in the bins at your local store anymore, they’re displayed behind the counter for a hundred bucks or more a pop

 5 stars: “Astral Weeks is a justified entry in pop music’s pantheon.
 It is unlike any record before or since; it mixes together the very best of postwar popular music in an emotional outpouring cast in delicate, subtle musical structures.”